My Best Advice For Anyone Considering A Move Overseas

 And I wouldn’t trade a single day in Paris or a single memory of our years there for any number of additional square feet of living space.

 9. To ask for help…

 I’m a resourceful, self-reliant, Type-A American woman.
 I can take care of myself.
 However, living overseas, I’ve learned that sometimes life is easier and more fun when I don’t.
-Here in Panama, we’re able to afford a full-time maid.
-It’s an indulgence I wouldn’t have considered, living in the States, but the help around the house sure is nice.
+In Panama, we were able to afford a full-time maid.
+It’s an indulgence I wouldn’t have considered, living in the States, but the help around the house sure was nice.

 10. To abandon any idea I ever had about “normal”…

-What’s a “normal” way to celebrate a child’s birthday (in Panama, the piñata is key) or to shop for a Christmas tree (in Panama City, we buy ours out of a local wholesaler’s refrigerated meat locker)?
+What’s a “normal” way to celebrate a child’s birthday (in Panama, the piñata was key) or to shop for a Christmas tree (in Panama City, we bought ours out of a local wholesaler’s refrigerated meat locker)?
 More seriously, what’s a normal way to raise children or run a business?
 My family thought I was crazy to move my 8-year-old daughter from Baltimore to Waterford and to give birth to my second child in Ireland.
-They still think I’m crazy, I guess, for living and running my business in Panama.
+They still think I’m crazy, I guess, for running my business in Panama.

 I used to worry that our lifestyle might translate down the road into years of psychotherapy for our two children.
 Today, though, they both speak three languages and have a global perspective that makes me both proud and optimistic about their future prospects.
 Whatever life throws at them, they’ll be fine.